|Helena Observatory, North Alton, NS

 Weather Station Info

-The weather station is located in a 600 m2 clearing in second-growth forest.
-It is adjacent to the Hall's Harbour Observatory, which shares the same clearing.
+The weather station is located in a clearing on the site of a former strawberry farm.
+It is adjacent to the Helena Observatory, which shares the same clearing.

 The majority of the instruments are in the integrated station unit, mounted on a mast, at 1.5 metres above the ground.
 The wind speed and direction sensors are at the top of the mast, 4.25 metres above the ground.

 The station is exposed to sun year-round, and has good wind exposure.
 The hill rises to the north-west, and the house lies to the west, so wind readings will be reduced when the wind is from those directions.